Classification with many classes: challenges and pluses: Asymptotic analysis

 Let

 Then, \be b_*^2 \sim \lfi \right. \ee and the threshold $\lambda$ in (\ref{eq:lambda}) for feature selection can be presented as

-To gain some insight on the minimal required effect for a significant feature to contribute to classification as the number of classes increases, assume for simplicity that each significant feature has equal effects on each class, that is, $\beta^2_{j1}=\ldots=\beta^2_{jL}=\beta^2_j$ in (\ref{eq:model}).
-Since $0 \leq \eta_2 < \infty$ implies that $L$ is large, so that $L_1=L-1 \sim L$, condition (\ref{eq:as2asymp}) yields as $p \to \infty$: \be \beta_j^2 \sim \lfi \right. \ee Since $\eta_2$ is decreasing with $L$ for a given value of $\alpha$, the required minimal level for $\beta_j^2$ in the RHS of (\ref{eq:as2asymp1}) decreases as $L$ grows and, therefore, more significant features may become manifested in classification for larger number of classes.
-Thus, while it might be hard to perform coarse classification with a set of weak features, their impact grows as one considers finer and finer separation between objects (see also the corresponding remarks at the end of Section \ref{subsec:selection}).
+To gain some insight on the minimal required effect for a significant feature to contribute to classification as the number of classes increases, assume for simplicity that each significant feature has equal effects on each class, that is, $\beta_{lj}$ in (\ref{eq:model}) vary only in signs: $\beta^2_{lj}= \beta^2_j$, $l=1, \ldots, L$.
+Since $0 \leq \eta_2 < \infty$ implies that $L$ is large, so that $L_1=L-1 \sim L$, condition (\ref{eq:as2asymp}) yields as $p \to \infty$: \be \beta_j^2 \sim \lfi \right. \ee Since $\eta_2$ is decreasing with $L$ for a given value of $\alpha$, the required minimal level for $\beta_j^2$ in the RHS of (\ref{eq:as2asymp1}) decreases as $L$ grows and, therefore, more significant features become manifested in classification for larger number of classes.
+Thus, while it might be hard to perform coarse classification with a set of weak features, their impacts grow as one considers finer and finer separation between objects (see also the corresponding remarks at the end of Section \ref{subsec:selection}).

-\ignore{ From (\ref{eq:as1asymp}) and (\ref{eq:as2asymp1}) it follows that if the number of classes does not grow exponentially, successful classification is possible when $p_1/(n \ln(L_1/\alpha))$ and $\ln(2p/\alpha)/(n L_1)$ are bounded.
-The latter implies that, if $p$ is large, having a large number of classes allows to carry out classification with smaller sample sizes but requires then to have a somewhat larger number of significant features. }